josuigoa/gesluxe/README.md

  * Transform

-It may work on every target supported by Luxe.
+It should work on every target supported by Luxe.
 Only tested in a windows machine (cpp target) and android (tablet and mobile).

 ##Screenshots
 ![](https://github.com/josuigoa/Gesluxe/blob/master/screenshot1.png)